blowb/blowb-doc/setup-host/postfix.rst

 One More Test
 -------------

-To be ensure that this postfix instance is not acting as an `open relay`_ on the Internet, test from a different computer to see that whether postfix accepts incoming connections from outside:
+To be ensure that this Postfix instance is not acting as an `open relay`_ on the Internet, test from a different computer to see that whether Postfix accepts incoming connections from outside:
 ::

    telnet your_server_address 25

+.. index:: netcat, telnet
+   see: nc; netcat

-(We can also use the ``nc`` command to perform the test; using telnet is just easier for Windows users.)
+Here we can also use the ``nc`` command to perform the test; using telnet is just easier for Windows users.

 If the output is similar to the following:

 .. code-block:: none

    220 host_name ESMTP Postfix

+.. index:: spam

 Then something's wrong.
 Please do not ignore this issue---it can make the server a spam machine.